 All annual and final reports must conform to the written guidelines provided by the program to the PI each year.
-The annual and final reports must provide the aggregate numbers of women and members of other underrepresented groups in STEM fields participating as faculty, staff, graduate students, or undergraduate students in the activities funded by the award.
+The annual and final reports must provide the aggregate numbers of women and members of other groups traditionally underrepresented in STEM fields participating as faculty, staff, graduate students, or undergraduate students in the activities funded by the award.